 10. What colors convey my brand values?

 Make sure to consider color theory.
-You can read this jam-packed guide by Canva.
 The colors you choose aren’t just about the blog being “pretty”; but also on brand.
 Remember, colors convey an idea, and should make your readers feel something in relation to your mission.
 For instance, while red conveys power and confidence, green typically symbolizes nature.

 - Hippie in Heels.
 A calming blue for a blog about yoga travel.

 - The Blonde Abroad.
 The Barbie aesthetics and pink give a very “girls just wanna have fun” vibe.